 Children spend up to 35 hours per week at school, so managing their diabetes while there is important for both short- and long-term health.

 Blood sugars that are too high or too low can affect a child’s ability to learn.
 And blood sugars can change quickly, so it’s important that school staff are educated, equipped and available to support students.

 Some families worry that their child won't have the proper support to deal with diabetes at school.
 Will a child be excluded from activities because there is no one to help with diabetes-related tasks?
 What happens when a teen has low blood sugar just before an exam?
 These are just some of the situations students with diabetes may face in school.

 How is type 1 diabetes being managed in schools?

 Support for students with type 1 diabetes in schools is inconsistent across Canada.
 Resources and policies are different across the country, even among schools in the same city or the same school board.

 Currently, only five provinces (British Columbia, New Brunswick, Newfoundland and Labrador, Nova Scotia and Quebec) have policies or guidelines to provide for the care of students with diabetes.

 Each province and territory needs to establish minimum standards for care so that schools create a safe and supportive environment for students with type 1 diabetes.

 What are the responsibilities of a parent or guardian and the school?

-Both the Canadian Paediatric Society and the Canadian Diabetes Association believe that effectively managing a child’s diabetes in school should be a shared responsibility between families (including the child), schools, and, if needed, a healthcare provider.
+Both the Canadian Paediatric Society and Diabetes Canada believe that effectively managing a child’s diabetes in school should be a shared responsibility between families (including the child), schools, and, if needed, a healthcare provider.